soneyahossain/hcc-gap-recommender/scripts/README.md

-While these scripts can be used directly, we suggest looking at the higher-level, more [../experiments](user-friendly scripts)
+While these scripts can be used directly, we suggest looking at the higher-level, more [user-friendly scripts](../experiments)
 .

 # description of major scripts